 One of EB-ResNet’s main goals is to build bridges between patient advocacy groups, academic and clinical researchers and the biopharma and health technology industries to drive research outcomes into patient benefit.

 To bridge the gap between fundamental research and clinical trials we need partners with expertise and experience.
-Several decades of research support by EB-ResNet members has effectively created resources that significantly de-risk future partner research & development investment.
+Several decades of research support by EB-ResNet members have effectively created resources that significantly de-risk future partner research & development investment.

-EB-ResNet as clinical-translation partner provides:
+EB-ResNet as a clinical translation partner provides: